Gillis Mostaert: Life

-While his brother Frans became a pupil of the landscape painter Herri met de Bles, Gillis studied landscape painting with Jan Mandijn from 1550, the year he was registered as a pupil in the Antwerp Guild of Saint Luke.
+While his brother Frans became a pupil of the landscape painter Herri met de Bles, according to van Mander, Gillis studied landscape painting with Jan Mandijn although there is no record in the Guild books documenting such apprenticeship.
 Van Mander recounts that both brothers joined the Antwerp Guild of Saint Luke in 1555.
 However, since Frans received a registered pupil in 1553 it is more likely that Frans had become a master in the Guild earlier.
 It is suspected that Gillis worked along Marten van Cleve and Maerten de Vos in the studio of Frans Floris, the leading Antwerp history painter of his time.